 From their initial analysis, they grouped the strategies into four categories:

-- pedagogic: classroom-based approaches centred on teaching and learning
+- pedagogic: classroom-based approaches centered on teaching and learning

 - individual: essentially a focus on target-setting and mentoring

-- organisational: ways of organising learning at the whole-school level
+- organizational: ways of organizing learning at the whole-school level

 - socio-cultural: approaches that attempt to create an environment for learning where key boys and girls feel able to work with, rather than against, the aims and aspirations of the school.